alejandrorusso/mamearcade/README.md

 First, we need [an
 script](https://github.com/alejandrorusso/mamearcade/blob/main/map/home/pi/scripts/mame-joystick-detect.sh)
-that detect if the joystick (the one in `/dev/input/js0`) has moved or a button has been pressed.
+that detects if the joystick (the one in `/dev/input/js0`) has moved or a button has been pressed.

 ```bash